foodcoop-adam/foodsoft/README.md

 While new features are still being added, ultimately this is all meant to be integrated back into upstream ([#163](https://github.com/foodcoop-adam/foodsoft/issues/163)).

-If you're a food coop considering to use foodsoft, you're welcome to [contact us](dev-voko-contact@willem.engen.nl).
+If you're a food coop considering to use foodsoft, first stop would be [foodcoops.github.io](https://foodcoops.github.io/).
+You're also welcome to [contact us](mailto:dev-voko-contact@willem.engen.nl).
 Or look at the [wiki page for foodcoops](https://github.com/foodcoops/foodsoft/wiki/For-foodcoops).
 You can [read documentation](http://foodcoop-adam.github.io/) to get an impression of the software.
 When you'd like to experiment with or develop foodsoft, you can read [how to set it up](doc/SETUP_DEVELOPMENT.md) on your own computer.

 More information about using this software and contributing can be found on [our wiki](https://github.com/foodcoop-adam/foodsoft/wiki), as wel [foodsoft's wiki](https://github.com/foodcoops/foodsoft/wiki).